Furnace & Heating Systems

 How MoJo Home Services Is Navigating This Transition

 We've spent the past two years building distributor relationships focused on ULN-compliant inventory and developing installation protocols for the new generation of compliant heating systems.
-Our NATE-certified technicians are fully trained on condensing furnace installations — PVC venting, condensate drain lines, sealed combustion water heater requirements, and proper altitude-adjusted sizing using Manual J load calculations.
+Our NATE-certified technicians are fully trained on both ULN 80% installations and 97% condensing upgrades — including the venting, drain, and sizing considerations that differ between them.

 Your Denver Heating Partner Through the ULN Transition

 Colorado's Ultra Low NOx law is in effect, the market has changed, and the dynamics around product availability and pricing are real.
-The homeowners who will navigate this most successfully are those who plan ahead — who assess their current equipment's age and condition now, understand what a compliant replacement will realistically cost, and make decisions on their own schedule rather than in the middle of a system failure.
+The homeowners who will navigate this most successfully are those who plan ahead — who assess their current equipment's age and condition now, understand what a compliant replacement will realistically cost, and make decisions on their schedule rather than in the middle of a system failure.

 MoJo Home Services has been serving Denver Metro homeowners for over 16 years.
 We are NATE-certified, EPA-certified, and BBB-accredited — and we've made it our mission to guide customers through exactly these kinds of market transitions with honest advice, compliant installations, and no surprises on the final bill.

 If you want to understand where your current system stands and what a ULN-compliant replacement would look like for your home, let's start that conversation before it becomes an emergency.
-Contact MoJo Home Services today to schedule a system assessment — we serve homeowners throughout Denver, Wheat Ridge, Lakewood, Aurora, Arvada, Westminster, Thornton, Englewood, and the surrounding Denver Metro Area.
+Contact MoJo Home Services today to schedule a system assessment — we serve homeowners throughout Denver, Wheat Ridge, Lakewood, Aurora, Arvada, Westminster, Thornton, Englewood, and all of the surrounding Denver Metro Area.

 Sources & References